GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 location information of the calibrations processed by the user.
 Since the data were processed locally, there is no need to store the data, just the name and the path to the data.
-The ``caldb`` facility is provided for the user to reate and populate (or de-populate) the local database.
+The ``caldb`` facility is provided for the user to create and populate (or de-populate) the local database.
 At present, this limits the ``dragonsrc`` file to have only a single local database.
 This limitation may be relaxed in the future.